jshun/ppopp20-ae/README.md

 The following command runs all of the scalability experiments in the paper as reported in Table 2, and outputs the numbers to a file.
+The parallel times in the paper use all hyper-threads, and our script prints the times using all hyper-threads as well as times using half of the hyper-threads.
 Experiments on more than 4 threads are run three times, except for MIS, which is only run once since the program modifies the input.
 Note: "HyperBFS" corresponds to "Hypertree" in the paper and "HyperKCore-Efficient" corresponds to "WE k-core" in the paper.
 Edge-aware parallelization is used for the Orkut-group, Web, and LiveJournal hypergraphs due to their highly-skewed degree distributions.
 By default, the large Rand2 hypergraph is not included